sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 ## Overview

+Welcome!
+Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format.
+It's highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large-language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful document primitives.

-This topic providers of the Sensible Typescript SDK.
-Use this SDK to extract structured data from documents.
+This quickstart provides an overview of the Sensible Typescript SDK.
+Use this SDK to extract structured data from your custom documents.
+You configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then you run extractions for documents of the type with this SDK.
+TODO: links to configuring SenseML

+Sensible offers